SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Node_edge_graph.md

          - *Shapes*: Select a different shape in the drop-down box to customize the node shape.
 By default, no shape is used.
 You can also select *Custom* in the drop-down box in order to get additional options that allow you to create a fully customized shape instead of one of the available presets.
 Click the circle to the right of the drop-down box to select a custom color for the shape.

+         - *Visual*: Chose if the node should contain either an *image* or an *icon*.

-         - *Icon*: Select a different icon in the drop-down box to customize the icon shown within the node shape.
+           - *Icon*: In case of an icon as *visual*, select a different icon in the drop-down box to customize the icon shown within the node shape.
 Click the circle to the right of the box to select a custom color.

+           - *Image*: In case of an image as *visual*, provide the link to the image.

          - *Label*: Select the column to use as the label for the node.

-         - *Size*: Select whether the node should be small, medium-sized or large.
+         - *Size*: Define how big the node should be.

+         - *Enable tooltip*: Can be toggled on or off when the URL option *showAdvancedSettings=true* is used.
+When toggled off, no tooltip will appear when hovering over a node.

+         - *Show metric*: Can be toggled on or off when the URL option *showAdvancedSettings=true* is used.
+When toggled off, the metric that determines the conditional color of the node will not be displayed underneath the node.

       1. If you want to visualize some nodes differently for the same query, under *Override nodes*, click *Add override*, specify a filter, and configure the nodes as detailed above.